Thomas S. Wootton High School

 Thomas S. Wootton High School or Wootton High School (WHS) is a public high school in Rockville, Maryland.
-Its namesake is Thomas S. Wootton, the founder of Montgomery County.
+Its namesake is Thomas S. Wootton, the founder of Montgomery County, Maryland.
 The school was founded in 1970 and is part of the Montgomery County Public Schools system.
-Robert Frost Middle School along with half of Cabin John Middle School feed into the school.
+Its school colors are red, white, and blue.
+The mascot is reflected in the names of the football team (Wootton Patriots) and in the theater department (Wootton Patriot Players).
+It is notable for its award-winning a capella group and marching band.

+Academics

 In 2019, Newsweek ranked Wootton's STEM program #160 in a nationwide survey of US high schools.
 In 2022, U.S. News & World Report ranked Wootton #167 nationally amongst high school.
+As of 2025, Wootton ranks 191st nationally, 3rd in Maryland, and 2nd in Montgomery County Public Schools.

+Wootton students average a score of 1288 on the SAT, with 634 on verbal and 654 on math.

 History

 In November 2001, President George W. Bush visited Wootton and signed the congressional bill officially recognizing "Veterans Awareness Week", which takes place the week before Veteran's Day.

-In 2015, school principal Michael Doran was found dead in his Bethesda, Maryland apartment.
+In 2015, school principal Michael Doran was found dead, due to natural causes in his Bethesda, Maryland, apartment.
 A memorial service was held at Wootton two days later.
-In 2017, a bridge near the high school was named in Doran's honor.
+In 2017, a bridge near the high school and its auditorium was named in Doran's honor.